WebberZone/better-search/readme.txt

 Additionally, the plugin also tracks the searches and you to display a "search heatmap" of the most popular searches.
 Support for WordPress widgets will allow you to easily add this heatmap to your theme's sidebar or footer.

 = Features =
 * **Automatic**: Once activated, Better Search will automatically replace your default WordPress search with more relevant search results
-* **Seamless integration**: From v1.3.3, you can activate seamless integration which will output the search results perfectly integrated into your theme without the need for custom search templates
+* **Seamless integration**: Search results are perfectly integrated into your theme without the need for custom search templates
 * **Relevance**: Search results are automatically sorted by relevance.
 You can also turn off relevancy based searching, in which case, results are sorted by date
 * **Control the results**: Fine tune the results by changing the weighting of post title and post content.
 Turn on BOOLEAN search to override the default NATURAL LANGUAGE search of mySQL
-* **Highlight**: Highlight the search terms in the results
 * **Popular searches**: Find out what visitors are searching for on your blog.
 Display a list of popular search terms (daily and overall) on your blog in the form of a heatmap.
-Widget support for easy integration in your theme
+Widget support for easy integration in your theme as well as a shortcode [[bsearch_heatmap]]
 * **Customisation**: Support for a template file for perfect integration into your blog template.
 Alternatively, just input your own CSS styles in the *Custom Styles* tab in the Settings Page.
 Check the FAQ for more information
 * **Supports cache plugins**: Works with caching plugins like WP-Super-Cache and W3 Total Cache
 * **Profanity filter**: Customise the list of stop words that will automatically be filtered out of search queries
-* **Translation ready**: Better Search is translation ready.
-If you're interested in translating Better Search into your own language <a href="https://webberzone.com/contact/">let me know</a>.
+* **Translation ready**: Better Search is translation ready

 = Contribute =
-Better Search is also available on Github at https://github.com/ajaydsouza/better-search So, if you've got some cool feature that you'd like to implement into the plugin or a bug you've been able to fix, consider forking the project and sending me a pull request.
+Better Search is also available on [Github](https://github.com/ajaydsouza/better-search) So, if you've got some cool feature that you'd like to implement into the plugin or a bug you've been able to fix, consider forking the project and sending me a pull request.

 == Screenshots ==

 1. Options in WP-Admin - General options
-2. Options in WP-Admin - Search options
+2. Options in WP-Admin - Search results options
 3. Options in WP-Admin - Heatmap options
 4. Options in WP-Admin - Custom styles
 5. Options in WP-Admin - Reset count and Maintenance